sukesh-ak/LVGL8-WT32-SC01-Arduino/README.md

     - I2C_TOUCH_FREQUENCY=400000
     - I2C_TOUCH_ADDRESS=0x38

-## Touch and Draw sample
+## Touch and Draw sample (without LVGL)
 Replace the content of main.cpp with the following to test quickly
-For 'Ardiuno IDE', install LovyanGFX library then copy & paste the below code and flash!
+For 'Ardiuno IDE', install LovyanGFX library then copy & paste the below code into your .ino file and flash!
 ``` C++

 /*